\(\renewcommand\AA{\text{Å}}\)

 # Let the base class default method raise the TypeError

 This provides to methods for tabulating GSAS-II parameters from a project for use in manuscript preparation into an ASCII .csv (spreadsheet) file.
-The first, Exportbracket, provides standard uncertainties for values in crystallographic (e.g. “bracket”) notation: i.e.: 1.234(5), which indicates a value of 1.234 with a standard uncertainty of 0.005.
-The second method, Export3col, provides the standard uncertainties as a separate column.
+The exporter, Exportbracket, creates a text file with standard uncertainties for values in crystallographic (e.g. “bracket”) notation: i.e.: 1.234(5), which indicates a value of 1.234 with a standard uncertainty of 0.005.
+A second method, Export3col, provides the standard uncertainties as a separate column.

 This module initially written by Conrad Gillard.
 For any enquiries please contact conrad.gillard@gmail.com.